How Much Does Car Insurance Increase After an Accident? (2024)

 Accident severity

 The severity of your accident will help determine how much your insurance company decides to raise your rates.
-A low-speed accident in a parking lot will usually result in a smaller rate increase to your insurance premiums than an accident that caused extensive property damage to multiple cars.
+For example, a low-speed accident in a parking lot will usually result in a smaller rate increase to your insurance premiums than an accident that caused extensive property damage to multiple cars.

 If you don’t file a claim, your insurance company will have no reason to increase your rates.
 This is a common course of action for drivers who are in a single-vehicle accident with minimal damage.
 For instance, if you scrape the side of your car while backing out of your garage, you might choose to pay out of pocket for the repair, especially if the repair costs less than your deductible.